 - Nearly 75% of school shootings have been linked to harassment and bullying.

 - About 9 out of 10 LGBT teens have reported being bullied at school within the past year because of their sexual orientation.
+It’s necessary to take actions to stop gay, homophobic or LGBT bullying in schools.

 As an educator, you should pay attention to the warning signs of school bullying, including unexplained physical injuries, anxiety, fear of attending school, etc. However, students tend to hide the facts if they are bullied.
-So as a teacher/principal, you should engage students on a daily base and encourage open conversations.
+So as a teacher, you should engage students on a daily base and encourage open conversations.

 When you see any students who are bullied, act immediately.
 Don’t take the attitude “kids will be kids” or “it is not a big deal”.
-Bullying can affect students lifetime.
+Bullying can affect students’ lifetime.
 Sadly, 1 in 4 teachers see nothing wrong with bullying and will ONLY intervene 4% of the time.

 When you see bullying, you should intervene at once.
 Most bullies will stop when someone intervenes.
 However, avoid dealing with bullies in violent ways.
 Don’t argue with your students.
 Be respectful and show them what proper behavior is.
 If physical bullying occurs, make sure no one is hurt.